At the University of Leeds we believe that everyone should have the opportunity to realise their potential.

 If you then go on to complete the Access to Leeds programme and receive a course offer you will be eligible for an Access to Leeds offer, which is typically two grades below the standard entry requirements for your course.

 Interdisciplinary Sciences foundation programme

 The BSc Interdisciplinary Science programme is a full-time, one year course that allows you to prepare for degree-level study and gain the necessary academic competence required for entry to the degree programme.
+For entry onto the MBChB track, applicants must have been out of compulsory education for 3 or more years.
 If you successfully complete the year you can apply for internal transfer to our MBChB.

 Admission is not guaranteed and applicants are selected using academic and non-academic criteria.
 Successful completion of the year with an overall score of at least 70% and a minimum score of 70% in Chemistry 1 and 2 is required.

 Widening Access to Medical School (WAMS) is a project run by medical students intended to encourage prospective students from a wide range of backgrounds to submit applications to the University.
 It is hoped that this approach will ultimately lead to the training of doctors who are representative of the communities they serve.

 - Mentoring – WAMS provide sixth-formers with medical student mentors who give advice on a one-to-one basis about how to get into medical school.
 Mentoring takes place largely through the Brightside Trust's Bright Journals website.